alexmojaki/futurecoder/how_to_contribute.md

 Steps are the building blocks of the course, and this is where things get interesting.
 A step is some text containing information and instructions or an exercise for the user plus logic to check that they have completed the step correctly.
 Users must complete steps (by running code) to advance through the course.

-In code, a step is a class inheriting from `main.text.Step` declared inside a `Page` class.
+In code, a step is a class inheriting from `core.text.Step` declared inside a `Page` class.
 It has:

 - `text`.
 This is a string containing markdown displayed to the user.
 Typically this is declared just in the docstring of the class, but you can set the `text` class attribute directly if needed, e.g. if you want to use an f-string instead of a plain string literal.
     - A code block is indicated by indentation.
 If the code is valid Python syntax, it will be syntax highlighted.